You are here

 2019 CMAS Data and Results

-Educator input is critical to Colorado's state assessment development and validation process.
-Educators may participate in committees related to the following state assessments:
+Educator participation is critical to Colorado's state assessment development and validation process.
+Colorado educators may serve on committees related to the following state assessments:

-- Colorado Measures of Academic Success (CMAS): Science, Social Studies, Mathematics and English Language Arts/Literacy (ELA)
+- Colorado Measures of Academic Success (CMAS): Science, Social Studies, Mathematics and English Language Arts/Literacy (including CSLA)

 - Colorado Alternate Assessment (CoAlt): Science and Social Studies